kupc25648/Frame_GA/README.md

 Frame optimization using Genetic Algorithm in python

 This is the frame topology optimization program using Genetic Algorithm(GA).
 There are many types of GA.
-The type of GA in this program is developed from professor Yamamoto Kenji and Minakawa Youichi.
+The type of GA in this program is developed from professor Yamamoto Kenji and Minakawa Youichi's GA.
+The program optimize the strain energy of the frame structure by adjusting nodal heights.

 The repository includes 4 files
 1. FEM_frame.py : 3D Frame structural analysis file